Poem for the penitent monks

 Neither the drops of the sea nor the sands of the shore

-They surpass the mountains.
+And in weight they surpass the mountains.

 3.